-Back at home I immediately went about recreating the meal at I had Senza Gluten, and the result is a recipe that Ben has deemed my “best recipe yet” (woo!)
-Creamy Mushroom Parmesan Pasta is a restaurant quality recipe that’s easily made at home and so, so, SO delicious that you will lick your plate clean.
-It is such a treat!!
+Back at home I immediately went about recreating the meal at I had Senza Gluten, and the result is a recipe that my husband has deemed my “best recipe yet” (woo!)

 Creamy Parmesan Mushroom Pasta

-Here’s the deal – I kept all the flavors of the pasta dish I had in NYC but made a few swaps to ensure the recipe is easy to make at home.
+I kept all the flavors of the pasta dish I had in NYC but made a few swaps to ensure the recipe is easy to make at home.

-Cooked gluten free fettuccini is tossed in a homemade, lightened up parmesan cream sauce studded with sauteed mushrooms, sizzling bacon, lots of garlic, and tender baby spinach.
+Cooked gluten free fettuccini is tossed in a lightened up parmesan cream sauce studded with sauteed mushrooms, sizzling bacon, lots of garlic, and tender baby spinach.
 A drizzle of fresh lemon juice brightens up the final dish before it’s topped with plenty of freshly cracked black pepper, twirled around your waiting fork, and devoured.

 You will feel like a true chef after whipping up this impressive yet easy gluten free pasta dish!